OHDSI/TheBookOfOhdsi/NetworkResearch.md

 In the next section we will talk about how to create your own network study the unique design and logistical considerations for implementing a network study.

-### Design considerations for an OHDSI network study
+### Design Considerations for an OHDSI Network Study

 \index{design considerations for network research}